 - Native format decoding

-In the initial development stages of the underlying scanning engine, our engineering team spent considerable time analyzing sets of both genuine matches and false positives in order to determine the characteristics of each, and found that the majority of false positive data falls into very specific contextual patterns.
+In the early stages of developing our scanning engine Ground Labs' engineering team spent considerable time analysing sets of both genuine matches and false positives in order to determine the characteristics of each, and found that the majority of false positives fall into very specific contextual patterns.

-For example, a common False Positive scenario is uncompressed bitmap data (images, sound, icons, etc), however even if the file type cannot be identified, bitmap data can be readily identified to an almost certain degree of accuracy by examination of approximately 300 bytes worth of data before & after the match, and applying a series of algorithms to determine its true context.
+For example, we often identify false positives in uncompressed bitmap data (images, sound, icons, etc).
+Even if the file type cannot be identified automatically bitmap data can be readily identified to an almost certain degree of accuracy by examination of approximately 300 bytes worth of data before and after the match and applying a series of algorithms to determine its true context.

 All information in this article is accurate and true as of the last edited date.